The foundational root of all success in sales is a fanatical focus on prospecting.

 Prospecting takes time, effort, and resources.
 And one way to save either one or all three is to use modern sales prospecting tools.
 These tools can help you scrape a prospect’s contact information with minimal resources from various websites and social networks.
-Your sales rep can further automate their workflow by integrating these tools to the CRM to bypass manual data entry and so on.
+Your sales rep can further automate their workflow by integrating these tools into the CRM to bypass manual data entry.

-And since we have been screaming our lungs out from the beginning that a sales reps should always keep prospecting, we thought we’d list down few best tools that can help them be more productive.
+And since we have been screaming our lungs out from the beginning that sales reps should always keep prospecting, we thought we’d list down a few best tools to help them be more productive.

-Klenty is a sales prospecting and email automation tool, that helps sales rep prospect, outreach, and follow-up at scale.
-With Klenty you can search and build a list of prospects, find and send personalized one-to-one cold emails, schedule follow-ups, and track the open/click/reply rates.
-Klenty automates a reps workflow, improves productivity, and increases conversions with reduced manual effort.
+Klenty is a sales prospecting and email automation tool that helps sales reps prospect, outreach, and follow up at scale.
+With Klenty, you can search and build a list of prospects, find and send personalized one-to-one cold emails, schedule follow-ups, and track the open/click/reply rates.
+Klenty automates a rep’s workflow, improves productivity, and increases conversions with reduced manual effort.

 LinkedIn Sales Navigator

-One of the best sales tools for social selling, LinkedIn Sales Navigator helps you target the right buyers and companies, keep track of key leads and company changes and helps you reach out and engage with prospects.
+One of the best sales tools for social selling, LinkedIn Sales Navigator helps sales reps target the right buyers and companies, keeps track of key leads and company changes, and helps you reach out and engage with prospects.